Purpose of this policy

 The Victorian Registration and Qualifications Authority (VRQA) as regulator for all Victorian schools has responsibility for ensuring compliance with the Child Safe Standards in schools.
 The Standards are:

-- Standard 2: A child safe policy or statement of commitment to child safety
+- Standard 2: A child safety policy or a statement of commitment to child safety

 - Standard 6: Strategies to identify and reduce or remove risks of child abuse

 - Standard 7: Strategies to promote child participation and empowerment.

 The Standards apply to all organisations that provide services to children.

 Child Safe Standards - Managing the Risk of Child Abuse in Schools provides guidance on how the Standards apply to a school setting.
 It came into effect on 1 August 2016.
 To implement the minimum Standards in accordance with the Order school governing authorities must: